 Extremely dangerous for fish and aquatic organisms.
 Do not contaminate ponds, waterways or ditches with the product or empty container.
 Any unused product or waste material should be disposed of in accordance with local requirements.

-Keep out of the reach and sight of children.
+Keep out of the sight and reach of children.

 For animal treatment only.